Eating Disorder Nutrition Therapy

 Hello and welcome!

 If you’re here reading this, I want you to know how incredibly brave that is.
-Finding and getting support, as you recover from an eating disorder can feel incredibly trying and tricky.
+Finding and getting support, as you or your child recovers from an eating disorder can feel incredibly trying and tricky.
 So, I invite you to read all of the below and see if what’s shared speaks with you.
-If it does, I hope you set up a discovery call or contact me with any questions.
-If you know you’d like to set up a session, please email me or call me at 415.737.9981
+If it does, please email me or call me at 415.737.9981

-Signs Eating Disorder Nutrition Therapy Work May be for You…
+Eating Disorder Nutrition Therapy May be for You if…